usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

   - Model what thoughtful, constructive feedback looks like before the exchange.
 * **Learner Instructions:**
   - For your assigned team:
-        - Share one strength
+        - Share one strength.
-        - Offer one suggestion for improvement
+        - Offer one suggestion for improvement.
-        - Ask one thoughtful follow-up question
+        - Ask one thoughtful follow-up question.
 * **Sample Feedback Questions:**
   - “What did you learn during your analysis that surprised you?”
   - “What would you revisit if you had more time?”